Top India drone companies to watch in 2018

 Visit the Ideaforge website for more details.

-The startup offers a range of products for the unmanned systems industry including the above Johnnette JR5 which is a multi-rotor designed specially for heavy lift payloads.
+The startup offers a range of products and services for the unmanned systems industry including the above Johnnette JR5 uav platform which is a multi-rotor designed specially for heavy lift payloads.
 With its eight motors it is capable of lifting up to 1.5 Kg additional payload.
 Prime use is for the cinematographic applications.
 Initially developed for DRDO research projects, this UAV has more lift capacity with long range and long endurance benefiting the end user.

 - Some Key Specs: